tomasherceg/dotvvm-docs/Controls/businesspack/TextBox/sample3/sample.md

 However, sometimes you need to update the TextBox immediately.
 Therefore, the TextBox also has the `UpdateTextAfterKeydown` which will propagate the value in the viewmodel after each key press.

-The `Changed` event is triggered when the value of the control changes.
+The `Changed` event is triggered when the value of the control changes